BaranziniLab/TANDEM/README.md

 ## Instructions

-1. Download the data folder from <place holder for google drive link> and place it in this repo.
+1. Download the data folder (~14 GB) from <place holder for google drive link> and place it in this repo.
 Data folder has the following contents:

     * **train data** - both temporal and non-temporal knowledge graph representations of patients for training models
     * **train metadata** - train data patients' sl no and their labels